Posted September 5, 2006 by John Spence

 The first step is easy: priority management.
-The second step says get all of this information and appointments and ideas and tasks out of your head and down on paper (so you are not staying up all night worrying about what you might have forgotten) and put it into a format that is super easy for you to understand and maintain.
+The second step says to get all of this information and appointments and ideas and tasks out of your head and down on paper (so you are not staying up all night worrying about what you might have forgotten) and put it into a format that is super easy for you to understand and maintain.
 Guess what?
 That is the magic formula for time management and business planning too.
-Figure out what is most important, put it down on paper, read it every day and follow it.
-Doesn’t seem that intimidating when I put it that way?
+Figure out what is most important, put it down on paper, read it every day, and follow it.
+Doesn’t it seem less intimidating when I put it that way?

-The goal here is not to write some 270-page document that is so comprehensive, complex and convoluted that no one can understand what they are truly supposed to be doing.
-A business plan will be hard to implement unless it is simple, specific, realistic and complete.
+The goal here is not to write some 270-page document that is so comprehensive, complex, and convoluted that no one can understand what they are truly supposed to be doing.
+A business plan will be hard to implement unless it is simple, specific, realistic, and complete.
 Even if it is all these things, a good plan will need someone to follow up and check on it.
 Successful implementation of the plan depends on the human elements around it, particularly the process of commitment and involvement, and the tracking and follow-up that comes afterward.
 Here are some of the elements that will make a plan more likely to be successfully implemented:

 Is the plan simple?
 Is it easy to understand and to act on?
 Does it communicate its contents easily and practically?
-Does it create commitment, coordination and consistency?
+Does it create commitment, coordination, and consistency?
 Is the plan specific?

 Is the plan realistic?
-Are the sales goals, expense budgets, and milestone dates realistic?
+Are sales goals, expense budgets, and milestone dates realistic?
 Nothing stifles implementation like unrealistic goals.
 Is the plan complete?
 Does it include all the necessary elements – without a lot of extraneous stuff that isn’t important?

 To that last point, the requirements of a business plan vary, depending on the context and there is no guarantee that the plan will work if it doesn’t cover the main bases.